Search

 Culture, religion and etiquette

 In Uganda, it’s common to greet each other with a simple handshake.
-People of the same gender often hold hands as a symbol of their friendship – this is however no implication of their sexual preferences.
-Ugandans are fond of small-talk when greeting and tend to communicate indirectly rather than being upfront about issues.
+People of the same gender often hold hands as a symbol of their friendship.
+Ugandans are fond of small talk when greeting and tend to communicate indirectly rather than being upfront about issues.
 As for clothing, it isn’t acceptable in Uganda to wear revealing clothes – that also means that women should steer clear of shorts and short skirts.
 Ugandan men usually wear shorts as a child and graduate to trousers as an adult.

 Uganda is a religiously diverse country with the majority of people following Christianity.
 33% of the population in Uganda identify as Roman Catholic, 33% as protestant and 16% as Muslim.
 The rest of the population believe in various local religions, many of which have a focus on spirits, the deceased and witchcraft.